TB0x0/TMc42/README.md

 🔭 IOGear utilities are done and working well in production

-⚡ Working on oneclickPDF - Alpha v0.2 is released. v0.3 will be a big improvement
+⚡ oneclickPDF is at a stopping point - Alpha v0.2 is released. v0.3 will be a big improvement

+💬 Working on an employee management resource built on MongoDB and React with a robust set of features

 <!--